The-DevBlog/bevy_third_person_camera/README.md

 | ---- | ------------------------ |
 | 0.11 | 0.1.4                    |

-Refer to the [Changelog](Changelog.md) to view any breaking changes.
+Refer to the [Changelog](Changelog.md) to view breaking changes and updates.

 ## License